A Guide to AI Insurance App Development: Experience Insights by Biz4Group

 3. Build Explainable AI That People (and Regulators) Understand

-AI in insurance isn’t just making recommendations—it’s making decisions.
-Whether it’s denying a claim or adjusting a premium, users deserve to know why.
+AI in insurance isn't just making recommendations instead it's making decisions.
+Whether it's denying a claim or adjusting a premium, users deserve to know why.

-• Use interpretable models when decisions impact policies or payouts
+• Use interpretable AI models when decisions impact policies or payouts

 • Offer clear, user-friendly explanations for automated decisions